QubitPi/management-blogs/docs/_posts/2022-08-01-concept-learning.md

 The Find-S algorithm illustrates one way in which the more-general-than partial ordering can be used to organize the search for an acceptable hypothesis.
 The search moves from hypothesis to hypothesis, searching from the most specific to progressively more general hypotheses along one chain of the partial ordering

+> **Find-S is guaranteed to output the most specific hypothesis within H that is consistent with the positive training
+> examples**.